thevcr/run-buddy/README.md

 https://thevcr.github.io/run-buddy/

 ## Contribution
-Made with ❤️ by Veronica
+Made with ❤️ by Veronica and Sam

 ### ©️2022 Run Buddy, Inc